bryanlougheed/MatCal/README.md

 Octave compatibility:
 ---------------------
 From version 2.2 (2017-02-20) onwards, Matcal also offers partial functionality in Octave, as tested using Octave 4.2.0 64-bit in Windows 7.
 Matrices containing HPD intervals and probability distribution function (PDF) will be calculated.
-Calibration plots do not work, as the plotting requirements are currently not supported by the plotting libraries in Octave.
+Only very basic calibration plots are provided, due to the limitations of the Octave plotting capabilities.